 Ken launched Scrum.org as a move from ceremony and formal organization to process and community.
 From certification to assessment (for self-improvement).
-There’s an online Scrum Assessment, upon a Scrum Guide.
+There’s an online Scrum Assessment (note: no longer available), upon a Scrum Guide.
 Because… “Unlike certification, assessment makes no public claim of competence and cannot be misused to assert qualifications that may or may not exist“.

 I scored 69 out of 80 (86%), which took 25 minutes (1h allowed).
 This feels okay but the most important aspect was that through the reflection on some missed points I could improve my insights.

 “Although there’s value in certification, assessment is valued more.”